 Saturday, August 13, 2022

-Click here for Registration and abstract submission:
+Click here for Registration (free)

 Code of Conduct: GLAM-Evogen is intended to foster interactions and the exchange of scientific ideas among faculty and trainees in the Great Lakes region.
 We are committed to creating an environment where everyone feels safe and welcome.
 Registration for the meeting is considered an agreement to treat all meeting participants with respect and consideration during any interactions related to this meeting, including scientific sessions, social gatherings, and meeting-related correspondences.

 Harassment, discrimination, or exclusionary behavior by any participant will not be tolerated.
 Harassment includes unwanted verbal attention, intimidation, stalking, shaming, or bullying.
 Unacceptable behaviors also include inappropriate comments presented in a joking manner, retaliation for reporting inappropriate behavior and reporting an incident in bad faith.
 Discrimination or exclusion on the basis of gender or gender identity, sexual orientation, age, disability, physical appearance, race, religion, national origin, ethnicity, or any axis of diversity will not be tolerated.
 Civil and constructive critiques of scientific work are appropriate; ad hominem attacks and any communication that is derogatory or demeaning to individuals or groups are not.
 Recording or photographing talks, posters, or any content without author permission is not allowed.